evidhai/notes-techpechu-com/pages/Home.md

 - #+BEGIN_QUOTE
-  This is public rough notes of what ever [Vasan](https://twitter.com/keerthivasan036) studying.
+  This is public rough notes of what ever [Vasan](https://twitter.com/keerthivasan036) studying / learning day to day
   #+END_QUOTE
 - [[Welcome]]
 -